How to Celebrate Teacher Appreciation Week As an Admin

 What is Teacher Appreciation Week?

 Teacher Appreciation Week dates back to 1953.
-While some states recognized teachers with different kinds of annual celebrations earlier, that’s when First Lady Eleanor Roosevelt persuaded Congress for a special day to recognize teachers.
+While some states recognized teachers with different kinds of annual celebrations earlier, that’s when First Lady Eleanor Roosevelt persuaded Congress to create a special day to recognize them.
 It still took another 27 years to become an official national day, celebrated in March until 1984, when it moved to May.
 The National Parent Teacher Association made it a weeklong celebration.

 Nothing can truly prepare someone for being a teacher.
 Teaching is a job that doesn’t have one set of skills.
-There’s research, instruction, behavior management, communication, and evaluation all happening at the same time!
+Research, instruction, behavior management, feedback, and evaluation are all happening simultaneously!
 Teachers understand that part of the salary will go back into the classrooms for supplies, decorations, books, or food for hungry kids.
 They have front-row seats to magical and terrible things.
 To say that it’s different every day is an understatement.
 Those working with students know it’s more than curriculum and questioning strategies.
+It’s also creating meaningful relationships and building confidence.
 Teachers are in it because they have a heart for education and want to do what’s best for kids.
-And that’s something to be celebrated.
+And that’s something to celebrate.

 Easy ways administrators can celebrate Teacher Appreciation Week